rarible/protocol/docs/getting-started/quick-start.md

 ---
 title: Rarible Protocol Quick Start
-description: Quick Start Guide for starting using Rarible Union Protocol SDK
+description: Quick Start Guide for starting using Rarible Protocol Multichain SDK
 ---

 # Quick Start

-It's a Quick Start Guide for starting using Union SDK.
+It's a Quick Start Guide for starting using Multichain SDK.

-We will create ERC-721 Lazy Minting NFT and list it in the Ethereum network to start using Union SDK.
+We will create ERC-721 Lazy Minting NFT and list it in the Ethereum network to start using Multichain SDK.
 To get more information, use the links in each section.

 _WIP.
 It's the first Quick Start version._